Euler angles are three angles used to describe the orientation of a rigid body, they are typically denoted

 Where

-- $\mathbf{u, v, w}$ are the columns of the transformation matrix used to transform any point $\mathbf{p}$ expressed in object space to upright space
+is the general rotation matrix used to rotate around the axis by the angle are the columns of the transformation matrix used to transform any point expressed in object space to upright space

 The problem can be simplified when frame is somewhat aligned with the upright space (the order might be different and the axis directions might be reversed but it’s still aligned), the following diagram shows some of these simplifications